Henri Cleutin: Religious affairs

 Cleutin returned to France and continued to serve Mary.
-He fought at the battle of Dreux in December 1562 and was made a Knight by Charles IX.
+He fought at the battle of Dreux in December 1562 and was knighted by Charles IX.
 In September 1562 he was in Heidelberg where his purpose was to declare against the opinion of François de Coligny d'Andelot that the troubles in France were not caused by religion.
 At the end of 1563 he was to speak to the Pope on behalf of Charles IX of France asking him not to take action against the Protestant Kingdom of Navarre.
 He became France's diplomat in Rome in January 1564.
 Brantôme gave a lengthy anecdote of his conduct there as a man of the sword rather than a man of letters, and Lebourier published two of Cleutin's letters to Bernardin Bochetel illustrating his temperament.
 In March 1565, Thomas Randolph heard he was in Rome trying to arrange for Mary to marry the Charles IX of France.